 While uncommon, kidney stones can affect one or both kidneys resulting in the presence of blood in the urine.

-Idiopathic Renal Hematuria
+Idiopathic Renal Hematuria in Dogs

 The term “idiopathic” means unknown, so this condition describes an unknown cause for blood in dog urine originating in the kidneys.